ShakiraSA/Data-mapped-knowledge-graph-case-study/README.md

 ![Javascript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ![HTML](https://img.shields.io/badge/HTML-239120?style=for-the-badge&logo=html5&logoColor=white)

 This repository contains the data mapped knowledge graph of the case study represented in the thesis.
-Gene expression data was processed and mapped onto the knowledge using Python to highlight key events/focal points of the knowledge graph.
+To construct this repository, gene expression data was processed and mapped onto the knowledge graph using Python This highlighted key events/focal points of the knowledge graph which helped in the simplification of patterns and biological relevance of the knowledge graph.